easymavinmind/leadbook_backend_challenge/README.md

 python3
 MySQL
 ```
-In MySQL, there are database named 'leadbook' and it has 2 tables which called company and contact
+In MySQL, there is a database named 'leadbook' and it has 2 tables which called company and contact

 ### Installing